 As its a simple to use software the workflow is very fast.
 Once you get familiar with this DAW you can easily produce some great music within a short amount of time.

-However, I never recommend to use this DAW if you are serious in recording.
+However, I never recommend using this DAW if you are serious in the recording.
 If you want to stand out in the competition, you need far better DAW then Audacity.

 What it’s made for: For very beginners who are just entering into the audio recording field.